caraya/xml-workflow/markdown-source/css-paged-media-styles.md

 This is the generated CSS from the SCSS style sheets (see the scss/ directory for the source material.)
 I've chosen to document the resulting stylesheet here and document the SCSS source in another document to make life simpler for people who don't want to deal with SASS or who want to see what the style sheets look like.

-Typography derived from work done at this URL: [http://bit.ly/1B3Qj5B](http://bit.ly/1B3Qj5B)
+Typography derived from work done at this URL: [http://bit.ly/16N6Y2Q](http://bit.ly/16N6Y2Q)

-The following scale (also using perfect fifth progression) may also help: [http://bit.ly/1Bl4x4v](http://bit.ly/1Bl4x4v)
+The following scale (also using minor third progression) may also help: [http://bit.ly/1DdVbqK](http://bit.ly/1DdVbqK)

 Feel free to play with these and use them as starting point for your own work :)